Nick Pratto Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.16).

-- Rockies pitchers combine to give up 77 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- The Rockies give up the fourth-most home runs in baseball (78 total, 1.3 per game).

-- The left-hander last appeared on Sunday against the New York Mets, when he tossed four innings, allowing six earned runs while giving up eight hits.
+- The lefty's last time out was on Wednesday against the Arizona Diamondbacks, when he threw 5 2/3 innings, surrendering five earned runs while giving up six hits.

-- The 29-year-old has amassed a 7.00 ERA and 5.7 strikeouts per nine innings in 11 games this season, while giving up a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.